miarez/AutoEDA/README.md

 ## Important Note:
 - This code is WIP, it is actively being worked on, has a lot of issues, and should not be forked / used
 - I am keeping things hacky & dirty.
 I am aware of the inefficiencies / dumb shit, I am ignoring them for now
 - **I am not taking suggestions** / ideas.
-I've had this in mind for years, and im 99.999% confidence I'll pull this off.
+I've had this in mind for years, and im 99.999% confident I'll pull this off.
   - I don't want ideas because I don't want to have to give credit
   - Once I finish everything I want to do and get stuck somewhere, I'll be open for ideas which I will happily credit people with :)
 - I will be adding features to this slowly and methodically.
-It will be a long process but I want to understand every single line.
+It will be a long process, but I want to understand every single line.

 ---